 This factor sometimes takes on less importance for those who commute into New York.
 As stated by the New York Tax Appeals Tribunal in the Knight case, regular presence and significant time in New York City, without further proof of a New York domicile, is not at all inconsistent with a suburban commuter who comes into New York just for "work or play."
 Along the same lines, while statutory residency is concerned with a day count test that focuses on whether the taxpayer spent any part of a day in New York (i.e., "a minute is a day" in New York), practitioners can advocate for a different application of the "time" factor analysis when the facts warrant it.
-For example, if the taxpayer spent 250 days in New York City, but didn't spend a single night in New York City will rightfully carry less significance.
+For example, if the taxpayer spent 250 days in New York City, but didn't spend a single night in New York City during a particular tax year, the 250 days in New York City will rightfully carry less significance.